-We recognize sales of Adcirca net of: (1) estimated rebates (including discounts required under Medicare Part D); (2) prompt pay discounts; (3) allowances for product returns; and (4) wholesaler fees.
-We estimate our liability for rebates based on an analysis of historical levels of rebates to both Medicaid and commercial third-party payers.
-In addition, we determine our obligation for prescription drug discounts required for Medicare Part D patients within the coverage gap based on estimations of the number of Medicare Part D patients and the period such patients will remain within the coverage gap.
+We recognize sales of Adcirca net of: (1) estimated government-based and commercial payer rebates; (2) prompt pay discounts; (3) allowances for product returns; and (4) wholesaler fees.
+We estimate our liability for rebates based on an analysis of historical levels of rebates to both Medicaid and commercial third-party payers and we consider the impact of sales trends, changes in government and commercial rebate programs and anticipated changes in Adcirca's pricing.
 We base our estimates for prompt pay discounts on observed customer payment behavior and expectations regarding the future utilization of such discounts.
-We derive estimates relating to the allowance for returns from published industry data specific to specialty pharmaceuticals and will continue to do so until we have sufficient historical data on which to base our allowance.
+Prior to 2013, we derived estimates relating to our allowance for returns of Adcirca from published industry data specific to specialty pharmaceuticals.
+Beginning in 2013, we derive these estimates based on actual return data accumulated since the commercial launch of Adcirca in 2009.
+This change in the methodology for estimating returns resulted in a \$3.1 million reduction of our allowance for returns for the twelve-month period ending December 31, 2013.
 In addition, we compare patient prescription data for Adcirca to sales of Adcirca on a quarterly basis to ensure a reasonable relationship between prescription and sales trends.
 To date, we have not identified any unusual patterns in the volume of prescriptions relative to sales that would warrant reconsideration of, or adjustment to, the methodology we currently employ to estimate our allowance for returns.
 Lastly, wholesaler fees are based on contractual percentages of sales to wholesalers.